Ajuran (clan): History

-During the early modern period, the Garen Dynasty survived the collapse of the Ajuran Sultanate and in the 19th century under Sultan Olol Dinle he established and revived the Ajuran Sultanate once again.
-He had carved a new sultanate out of the upper reaches of the Webi Shabelle, centered at Kelafo, the traditional capital at the turn of the 20th century.
+During the early modern period, in the 19th century, under Sultan Olol Dinle, the Ajuran Sultanate was almost revived.
+He was described as the "Sultan of Sciavelli (Shabelle) and Auia (Hawiye)" in the early 1930s.
+Not long after would Olol Dinle be accused of conspiring with the Italians against the Ethiopian government.
+He was assassinated by Haile Salassie in 1960.

 Language

 The Ajuran in Somalia normally speak standard Somali while those in the riverside communities of Hirshabelle speak Maay Maay.
-For the Ajuran of Kenya, the linguistic case is more complex.
-The Wallemugge section are very often bilingual in Somali and Borana to an extent which makes it difficult to assess, without very elaborate investigation, which is their dominant language.
-However most sources state that Somali is the overwhelmingly dominant language in the North Eastern Province, so Borana knowledge is more numerous among Ajuran who live in Moyale where the language is prevalent.
+As for the Ajuran in Kenya, the linguistic case is more complex.
+The Wallemugge section are often bilingual in Somali and Borana.
+However most sources state that Somali is the dominant language in the North Eastern Province, so bilingual speakers are many among the Ajuran who live in Moyale where the Borana language is prevalent.

 Clan Tree

-This Clan Tree is based on "Identities on the Move: Clanship and Pastoralism in Northern Kenya" by Gunther Schlee.
+This Clan Tree is based on "The Total Somali Clan Genealogy (second edition)" by Abbink, G.J.